dmlc/dgl/apps/life_sci/README.md

 Deep learning on graphs has been an arising trend in the past few years.
-There are a lot of graphs in life science such as molecular graphs and biological networks, making it an import area for applying deep learning on graphs. `dglls` is a DGL-based package for various applications in life science with graph neural networks.
+There are a lot of graphs in life science such as molecular graphs and biological networks, making it an import area for applying deep learning on graphs. `dgllife` is a DGL-based package for various applications in life science with graph neural networks.

 We provide various functionalities, including but not limited to methods for graph construction,